 |Canon 1200D (⇒ lft | rgt)||optical||no||3.0||460||fixed||no||4000||3.0||9.2||no|

 The 200D is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the 700D has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 700D was succeeded by the Canon 750D.

-So what is the bottom line?
+So what conclusions can be drawn?
 Is the Canon 200D better than the Canon 700D or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 200D:

 - More detail: Offers more megapixels (24 vs 17.9MP) with a 16% higher linear resolution.